imotua/py_example/loadjson/README.md

 ### Download the data set from yelp
 ![Yelp Data Set](https://www.yelp.com/dataset/download)

-Update the readjson.py file for the folder location of the data
+Load it to your desired folder and update the readjson.py file for the folder location of the data